Stanislav Ioudenitch

-Stanislav Ioudenitch (born December 5, 1971) is an Uzbekistani-born American pianist, known for winning the Nancy Lee and Perry R. Bass Gold Medal at the Eleventh Van Cliburn International Piano Competition in 2001, jointly with Olga Kern, as well as the Steven De Groote Memorial Award for Best Performance of Chamber Music.
-He has also won top prizes at the Busoni, Kapell, and Maria Callas Competitions, as well as at the 1998 Palm Beach Invitational and the 2000 New Orleans International.
-His win at the Van Cliburn Competition led to a recital debut at the Aspen Music Festival and a European tour, highlighted by appearances at summer festivals in France, Germany, Italy, and the United Kingdom.
+Stanislav Ioudenitch (born December 5, 1971) is an Uzbekistani-born American pianist, internationally recognized after winning a gold medal at the 2001 Van Cliburn International Piano Competition along with the Steven De Groote Memorial Award for Best Performance of Chamber Music.
+He has also been a prizewinner at the Busoni, Kapell, and Maria Callas competitions, as well as at the Palm Beach Invitational (1998) and the New Orleans International (2000).
+Following his Cliburn success, Ioudenitch launched an active international career, appearing with major ensembles including the Mariinsky Theatre Orchestra, Russian National Orchestra, the National Symphony Orchestra in Washington, D.C., and the Munich Philharmonic the Rochester Philharmonic, the National Philharmonic of Russia, the Fort Worth Symphony, and the Kansas City Symphony.
+He has collaborated with prominent conductors such as James Conlon, Valery Gergiev, Mikhail Pletnev, Vladimir Spivakov, Günther Herbig, Michael Stern, and Carl St. Clair, among others.
+His chamber music partnerships have included performances with the Takács, Prazák, and Borromeo String Quartets, and he was a founding member of the Park Piano Trio.

 Early life and education

 Born to a family a musicians in Tashkent, Uzbekistan, Ioudenitch started playing the piano at seven.
 He studied at the Uspensky School of Music in Tashkent with Natalia Vasinkina, the Reina Sofía School of Music in Madrid with Dmitri Bashkirov and Galina Eguiazarova, the International Piano Foundation in Cadenabbia (present day International Piano Academy Lake Como) with Karl Ulrich Schnabel, William Grant Naboré, Murray Perahia, Leon Fleisher, Fou Ts'ong and Rosalyn Tureck, the Cleveland Institute of Music with Sergei Babayan, and the UMKC Conservatory of Music with Robert Weirich.